hackgnar/ble_ctf/docs/hints/flag10.md

 ## Flag 10 Hint

-Some tools have better connection speeds than other for reads.
-Some tools even provide interacive connection and sscripting functionality so you can cut down on handle interaction times.
-Try looking for a tool that provides interactive mode and learn to control its functionality via bash scripts.
-The bash EOF scripting tool is your friend here.
+Talke a look at handle 0x003e and do what it says.
+Keep in mind that some tools have better connection speeds than other for doing reads and writes.
+This has to do with the functionality the tool provides or how it uses cached BT connections on the host OS.
+Try testing different tools for this flag.
+Once you find the fastest one, whip up a script or bash 1 liner to complete the task.
+FYI, once running, this task takes roughly 90 seconds to complete if done right.